 “Miller wants to provide students and instructors hands-on learning with the most innovative welding products offered today,” says Jessica Marhefke, segment manager, Miller Welding Education & Workforce Development.
 “Miller® welding equipment, personal protective equipment and welding accessories are an essential part of making this happen.”

 MIG, TIG, stick and more

 The Lewis and Clark welding lab includes XMT® 450, PipeWorx 400 and Dimension™ 450 multiprocess welders as well as Dynasty® 400 TIG welders.
-A 24-foot flatbed welding truck is outfitted with a Big Blue® 800 welder/generator for field welding.
+A 24-foot flatbed welding truck is outfitted with a Big Blue® 800 engine-driven welder for field welding.

 Other highlights for the Lewis and Clark welding program are the 12 AugmentedArc® Augmented Reality Welding Systems and four LiveArc™ Welding Performance Management Systems.